DustVoice/DustArch/DustArch.typ

 > cryptsetup luksFormat --type luks2 /dev/sda2
 ```

-In my case, I will convert the keyslot the *Password-Based Key Derivation Function* (pbkdf) `pbkdf2`, as `luks2` defaults to `argon2id`, which doesn't play well with my portable setup, namely the differing RAM sizes.
+In my case, I will convert the keyslot to `pbkdf2`, as `luks2` defaults to `argon2id`, which doesn't play well with my portable setup, namely the differing RAM sizes.

+#NOTE[
+  / pbkdf: Password-Based Key Derivation Function
+]
 ```fish
 root in /
 > cryptsetup luksConvertKey --pbkdf pbkdf2 /dev/sda2